Saying more in five seconds than your average host says in a week.

 Then he's also steaming about the news he just heard that a columnist for the New York Times, ostensibly a conservative, is hawking a new book by a couple young Republicans who offer as their recipe to fix the Republican Party the notion the Republicans need to look to the New Deal.

-That was a conservative approach to attracting middle class, working class voters.
+That was a conservative approach to attracting middle-class, working-class voters.

-He's sitting in his desk, he's panting, what's next?
+He's sitting in his desk.

 I don't know what's next, Mr. Sturdley, but there will be something.

-Here's here's you know, this is an interesting uh thing.
+This is an interesting thing.

 What can't be?